 Within Earshot 20x24 OilThe best time to trap for furs was in winter, when animals' pelts were at their best.
 Trappers had to be skilled not only in hunting and trapping, but also at surviving in a cold, hostile environment.

-New Trappings, Old Ways 12x9 OilThe rifle and clothing gotten in trade made hunting and and winter survival easier, but his knowledge and experience in self-sufficient living was of old.
+New Trappings, Old Ways 12x9 OilThe rifle and clothing gotten in trade made hunting and winter survival easier, but his knowledge and experience in self-sufficient living was of old.
+SOLD

 Abandoned Dreams 24x30 OilThe left behind plow speaks to this Indian of the settler's failure to farm this harsh land.
 However, it is a bittersweet victory; their own future is also uncertain.